Back to top

 Demand for fresh, local greens in winter is limitless, and production is not nearly meeting demand, representing a huge opportunity to increase financial sustainability of individual farms and food systems.
 Currently, there is a gap in knowledge across our region about occurrence, biology, and management of downy mildews of winter greens, and we are lacking for modern, efficient leafy greens production systems.
 These two factors are limiting farm revenue and profitability, and limiting consumer access to fresh, local greens year round.

-This project is addressing these concerns through research, outreach, and education, outlined below:
+This project addressed these concerns through research, outreach, and education, outlined below:

 Topics: